It’s possible to detect and identify each driver with the AutoPi. This can be done by connecting a NFC or Bluetooth connector to your AutoPi.

 Most common cause of death among teens is from motor vehicle traffic accidents. cdc.gov

-So after you realize that the solution isn’t to ground you son for life, what do you do to feel more at ease?
+So, after you realize that, the solution isn’t to ground your son or daughter for life.
+But, what do you do to feel more at ease?
 A solution could be to limit the possibilities of the vehicle, with speed and range limits.
 Not because you don't trust you family and want to monitor them, but because you want to coach them in being a better driver.
 For everybody’s sake.

 Did you know?